-Filed d by th e Registrant ⊠ Filed by a Party other than the Registrant $\ \Box$ Che ck the appropriate box: Preli minary Proxy Statemen t Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defi nitive Proxy Statement Defi nitive Additional Materi als Solic iting Material Pursuant to §240.14a-12 LSB Industries, Inc. (Name of Registrant as Specified In Its Charter) Not Applicable (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payı nent o f Filing Fee (Check the e appropriate box): X No f ee required.
-Fee o computed on table belo ow per Exchange Act Rules 14a-6(i)(4) and 0-11.
-(1) Title of each class of s securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other calculated and state ho underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee in the was determined): (4) Proposed maximum a ggregate value of transaction: (5) Total fee paid: Fee ] paid previously with p reliminary materials. fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ious filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount previously pa d: (2) Form, Schedule or Re gistration No.: (3) Filing Party:
+Filed by the Registrant $\ oxtimes$

-Date Filed:
+nec ck the a ppropriate box: Prelii ninary Proxy Statement Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defir nitive Proxy Statement Defir nitive Additional Materials Solic iting Material Pursuant to §240.14a-12 LSB Industries, Inc. (Name of Registrant as Specified In Its Charter) Not Applicable (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ayr nent of Filing Fee (Check the appropriate box): X No fe ee required.
+Fee o computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount previously pad (2) Form, Schedule or Registration No.: (3) Filing Party: (4) Date Filed: